leucir/factory/README.md

-# Factory - Layered Image Prototype
+# Container as a product : The Factory (prototype)

 This repository is a prototype.
 The ideas below are evolving; they are intended to guide experimentation and can be adapted as we learn.